-Increasing profitability is the holy grail for most commercial organizations.
-How do you generate more revenue while managing costs in a sustainable way?
+Increasing profitability with a solid digital workplace strategy is the holy grail for most commercial organizations.
+How do you generate more revenue while managing costs and improving employee productivity in a sustainable way?

 When Steve Jobs was the Chief Executive of Apple, he announced record profits.
-In theory, his ‘secret sauce’ was simple: “Manage the top line: your strategy, your people and your products, and the bottom line will follow”.
+In theory, his ‘secret sauce’ was simple: that you manage your top line, strategy, employees and products, the bottom line will follow.

-While investing in strategy and products is often standard business practice, creating a business case to invest in people can be trickier.
-Yet the difference between the long-term business success and failure so often lies in the hands of the employees.
-Are they productive and innovative?
-How well are they serving customers?
-Are they implementing the standards of physical and online safety and security that you require?
-Are they representing the values and beliefs of your company?
-Are they motivated to go a great job, go the extra mile and stay with you?
+While investing in strategy and products is often standard business practice, creating a business case to invest in people can be tricky.
+However, the difference between long-term business success and failure so often lies in the hands of the employees and the tools they use.

-People are complex!
-Many studies have shown that as long as people are paid fairly, simply offering more money does not lead to greater engagement.
-In fact, sometimes the opposite is true!
+People are complex, and many studies have shown that as long as people are paid fairly, simply offering more money does not lead to greater engagement.
+In fact, sometimes the opposite is true.

-The study shows that employee motivation is determined primarily by 3 key factors: Autonomy, Mastery, and Purpose.
+Luckily, there are many other ways you can drive employee engagement.
+A study published by author Daniel Pink shows that employee motivation is determined primarily by 3 key factors: autonomy, mastery, and purpose.

 - Mastery is the desire to improve.
 Talented employees seek to improve their skills through learning and professional development.

-- Purpose is the need for people to see the bigger picture and to understand how the work that they do connects to this.
-Employees who believe that they are working toward something larger and more important than themselves are often the most hard-working, productive and engaged.
+- Purpose is the need for people to see the bigger picture and understand how the work they do connects.
+Employees who believe that they are working towards something larger and more important than themselves are often the most hard-working, productive, and engaged.

 Harvard Business Review research reveals that, on average, 95% of a company’s employees are unaware of, or do not understand, its strategy.
 If the employees who are closest to customers and who operate processes that create value are unaware of the strategy, the chance of creating that sense of purpose is significantly diminished.

 If it is so obvious, why is it difficult in practice?
-And is there a secret to success?
+Is there a secret to success?

 - Providing a salesperson with easy to find product information will enhance their ability to sell.

-- Enabling customer service people to find helpful information internally, will ensure they can satisfy customer requests more efficiently with a higher quality of response.
+- Enabling customer service representatives to find helpful information internally ensures they can satisfy customer requests more efficiently with a higher quality of response.

 - Integration with software like Microsoft Teams, Salesforce and Workday means that employees do not need to switch between screens and applications, saving valuable time and frustration.

-- At the touch of a button, employees can share the key, approved information about organizations’ products, campaigns and culture via their personal social networks, reducing the cost of marketing while improving employee pride.
+- Employees can easily share the key, approved information about organizations’ products, campaigns and culture via their personal social networks, reducing the cost of marketing while improving employee pride.

-- As Bot technology develops, the Digital Workplace is fast enabling every employee to have their own, no-cost virtual assistant to make their working lives easier.
+- As Bot technology develops, digital workplaces enable every employee to have their own, no-cost virtual assistant to make their working lives easier.

 - Senior Executives can hold an online dialogue with customer-facing workers without key information being diluted through management layers.

-- The tool can be used to ‘crowdsource’ critical business ideas including ways to save money and improve the customer experience.
+- Digital Workplaces can be used to ‘crowdsource’ critical business ideas including ways to save money and improve the customer experience.

 - Everyone in an organization can simultaneously hear about, contribute to and celebrate success.